-Platform Bed vs. Box Spring: What’s the Difference?
+Platform Bed vs. Box Spring: Which Is Best For You?

-Once you’ve found the mattress of your dreams, make sure you also choose the right foundation.
-A foundation is critical for support and prolonging the life of your mattress.
-The foundation that's best for you will depend on your personal preferences and the type of mattress you own.
-Two popular options: box springs and platform beds.
+A good foundation supports your mattress in all the right places, prolonging its life and increasing the benefits you get from it.
+The foundation that's best for you will depend on both your personal preferences and the type of mattress you own.
+Two popular choices to consider: box springs and platform beds.